Ernst Wilimowski: War years

 For propaganda purposes, Nazi sports officials made 1.
 FC Kattowitz a model side representative of the German Upper Silesia.
 The region's best players were assigned to the team and besides Wilimowski included Erwin Nyc, Ewald Dytko and Paweł Cyganek.
 "Ezi" played there until February 1940, before moving on to Chemnitz, where he took up a job as a policeman while playing for the local team Polizei-Sportverein Chemnitz (1940–1942).

-Through the course of the war, he also played for TSV 1860 Munich (1942–1944), where he was a member of the Tschammerpokal (German Cup) winning side of 1942.
+Through the course of the war, he also played for TSV 1860 Munich (1942–1944), where he was a member of the Tschammerpokal (German Cup) winning side of 1942 setting a record of 14 goals in the tournament.
+His record still stands.
 In the final game of the 1942 German Cup, at the Olympic Stadium in Berlin, the Munich side won 2–0, with the first goal scored by Wilimowski.
-In the final years of the war, Wilimowski became a soldier of the Wehrmacht, but he was allowed to play in army football teams, f.e.
-LSV Mölders in German-occupied Kraków.
+In the final years of the war, Wilimowski became a soldier of the Wehrmacht, but he was allowed to play in army football teams in German-occupied Kraków.

 Germany national team

 Like other officials, Sepp Herberger, manager of the Germany national team, developed an immediate appreciation for Wilimowski's talent.
 He debuted for Germany against Romania on 1 June 1941, in Bucharest scoring twice in a 4–1 victory.
 He followed that performance with three goals against Finland in Helsinki on 5 October 1941 as the Germans scored an easy 6–0 win.

 The only international match Wilimowski ever played in his native Upper Silesia (in Beuthen, now Bytom, Poland), whether wearing a Polish or German jersey, was on 16 August 1942 versus the Romanian side.
 He contributed one goal in a 7–0 win (another German star, Fritz Walter, netted three goals in the contest).
 The match was the biggest sporting event staged there during the war as 55,000 fans came to cheer on their native son.

-Wilimowski's most memorable performance for the German national side came on 18 October 1942 in Bern, Switzerland as the Germans defeated a well-respected Swiss national team by a score of 5-3.
+Wilimowski's most memorable performance for the Germany national side came on 18 October 1942 in Bern, Switzerland as the Germans defeated a well-respected Swiss national team by a score of 5-3.
 "Ezi" scored four of five goals with the other being netted by Fritz Walter.

 Wilimowski was capped a total of eight times for Germany, scoring 13 goals (1.63 per match).
 His last appearance for Germany was in a 5–2 victory over Slovakia in Bratislava on 22 November 1942.
 After this match, Germany no longer played international friendlies because of the war.